 - Chronic: a long-term or lifetime infection that can lead to serious liver problems.

-Around 75 to 85 per cent of people who have acute hepatitis C develop chronic hepatitis C infection.
+Around 75% to 85% of people who have acute hepatitis C develop chronic hepatitis C infection.
 The rest recover without treatment.

 You can have chronic hepatitis C without having any symptoms.